w3f/polkadot-wiki/docs/learn/learn-consensus.md

 ## Hybrid Consensus

-There are two protocols we use when we talk about the consensus protocol of Polkadot, GRANDPA and BABE (Blind Assignment for Blockchain Extension).
-We talk about both of these because Polkadot uses what is known as _hybrid consensus_.
+There are two protocols we use when we talk about the consensus protocol of
+{{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} GRANDPA and BABE (Blind Assignment for Blockchain Extension).
+We talk about both of these because
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses what is known as _hybrid consensus_.
 Hybrid consensus splits up the finality gadget from the block production mechanism.

-This is a way of getting the benefits of probabilistic finality (the ability to always produce new blocks) and provable finality (having a universal agreement on the canonical chain with no chance for reversion) in Polkadot.
+This is a way of getting the benefits of probabilistic finality (the ability to always produce new blocks) and provable finality (having a universal agreement on the canonical chain with no chance for reversion) in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 It also avoids the corresponding drawbacks of each mechanism (the chance of unknowingly following the wrong fork in probabilistic finality, and a chance for "stalling" - not being able to produce new blocks - in provable finality).
-By combining these two mechanisms, Polkadot allows for blocks to be rapidly produced, and the slower finality mechanism to run in a separate process to finalize blocks without risking slower transaction processing or stalling.
+By combining these two mechanisms,
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows for blocks to be rapidly produced, and the slower finality mechanism to run in a separate process to finalize blocks without risking slower transaction processing or stalling.

 Hybrid consensus has been proposed in the past.
 Notably, it was proposed (now defunct) as a step in Ethereum's transition to proof of stake in [EIP 1011](http://eips.ethereum.org/EIPS/eip-1011), which